 The following describes our non-employee director compensation arrangements, which are governed by our Non-Employee Director Compensation Policy.
 The Non-Employee Director Compensation Policy was adopted by our board of directors in February 2019 and approved by our stockholders at our 2019 annual meeting, and governed all non-employee direction compensation since January 1, 2019.
-In July 2020, in accordance with the terms of the policy, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the equity compensation components, which became effective July 15, 2020.
-In February 2021, in accordance with the terms of the policy and in connection with amendments made to the charter for our compensation and talent strategy committee, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the cash compensation components for members of the compensation and talent strategy committee, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the cash compensation component for members of the compensation and talent strategy committee, including the chair.
+Our compensation and talent strategy committee, in consultation with Aon, our independent compensation consultant, reviews our Non-Employee Director Compensation Policy from time to time based on data for companies in our executive compensation peer group and other market data, and recommends any proposed amendments to the policy for approval by our full board of directors.
+In July 2020, in accordance with the terms of the policy, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the equity compensation components.
+In February 2021, in accordance with the terms of the policy and in connection with amendments made to the charter for our compensation and talent strategy committee, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the cash compensation component for members of the compensation and talent strategy committee, including the chair.
+In January 2022, in accordance with the terms of the policy, our board of directors approved an amendment to the Non-Employee Director Compensation Policy in relation to the general compensation limits in light of the increase in our market capitalization over the past three years.
+In March 2022, in accordance with the terms of the policy, our board of directors approved an amendment to the Non-Employee Director Compensation Policy to provide for a dollar-value denomination, as opposed to a share denomination, for the equity compensation components.
 The following description is only a summary of the director compensation arrangements and is subject to and qualified in its entirety by the Non-Employee Director Compensation Policy, as amended.
-Electronic copies of the policy, as originally adopted, and the July 2020 amendment have been filed with the SEC, including as exhibits to our Annual Report on Form 10-K filed on March 4, 2021.
+Electronic copies of the policy, as originally adopted and the first three amendments thereto, have been filed with the SEC, including as exhibits to our Annual Report on Form 10-K filed on February 24, 2022.
+We plan to file an electronic copy of the fourth amendment to the policy, which was adopted in March 2022, as an exhibit to our Quarterly Report on Form 10-Q for the quarter ending March 31, 2022.